@sit-onyx/nuxt-docs

 When using multiple languages, the nav bar will automatically show a language switch where the user can switch the current language.

-folder so they are picked up correctly.
+By default, en is used as default locale so you need to place all markdown files inside the content/en folder so they are picked up correctly.
 If you only plan to use English, you don't need to do anything and are good to go.

 For further information about the Nuxt i18n integration with the Nuxt content module, read the official Nuxt content documentation.